dshieble/dshieble.github.io/_posts/2023-05-15-large-language-models-part-2.md

 ```

 There are three main ways to handle these failures:
-- **Fail Gracefully**: This approach is a good default.
-However, this is not always feasible.
+- **Fail Gracefully**: This approach is a good default, especially when there are reasonable things that the system can do even when the LLM response is missing.
 - **Attempt to Salvage the Result**: In this approach, we try to convert the LLM response to the correct format.
 This can work well in cases where the LLM appends unnecessary data to an otherwise correct response.
 However, this can be very error prone.
 - **Pass the Error to the LLM**: In this approach, we return the error to the LLM directly and ask it to regenerate its response.
 This is the most autonomous result, but it can lead to chains where an LLM fails in the same way many times in a row, burning money in the process.

-In most cases adding a line like `return your output in the following json format: ...` to the prompt and praying is an LLM engineer's best option.
-This approach is obviously not foolproof, so any system that consumes LLM output must be prepared for unexpected responses.
+Less powerful LLMs are more likely to produce incorrectly formatted responses, and therefore require more hands-on error handling.
+Overly large and complex prompts can also confuse even the most powerful LLMs into generating badly formatted responses.

 ## Context Windows